pippinlee/open-journalism-project/about.md

 This site will try to concisely answer *"what is possible?"* as well as *"how is it possible?"*.

 If you're curious about how you can help with this project, say hey at <a href="mailto:pippin@pippinlee.com?subject=Open Journalism Project">pippin@pippinlee.com</a>.
-I'm open to dropping by your newsroom, particularly student newsrooms (especially Canadian), to run a workshop and get you up and contributing.
+We're open to dropping by your newsroom, particularly student newsrooms (especially Canadian), to run a workshop and get you up and contributing.

+This whole project is on Github [here](https://github.com/pippinlee/open-journalism-project), and we're always open to feedback and help.
+Create an issue [here](https://github.com/pippinlee/open-journalism-project/issues) with any comments on tools and libraries we're missing.

 # Thanks